 While I was using different equipment from them, I came to the market with a strong knowledge of sailing and knew when the boats looked their best.
 I had the finest training in film handling and printing in black and white.
 Years before, I published a book on my black and white landscape photography.

 The choice of shooting in black and white, was for me, no choice at all.
 Color photography was ‘too real’ and did not offer me the creative expression I needed to produce a truly powerful image.
 Some of the boats I capture were built or designed over 100 years ago, and so I decided to imitate the style from that same period.

-Using a medium format camera for my seascapes allows me good resolution, while being able to work quickly with ever changing natural lighting.
+Using a medium format camera for my seascapes allows me good resolution while being able to work quickly with the ever-changing natural lighting.
 Again, the simplicity of the equipment allows me to respond intuitively and emotionally to the scene.
-The square format allows me multiple options for composition as there is no decision making needed here: I balance the scene within the square, and shoot.
+The square format allows me multiple options for composition as there is no decision making needed here: I balance the scene within the square and shoot.

 What kindled your passion for photographing seascapes and sailing vessels?
-Within the vastness of ocean and its awe inspiring beauty what enthralls you most?
+Within the vastness of the ocean and its awe-inspiring beauty what enthrals you most?

-I have sailed since childhood and still consider sailing a favorite pastime.
+I have sailed since childhood and still consider sailing a favourite pastime.